 About Therapist Emily Francis:

 Hello!
-I’m Emily Francis, a licensed graduate professional counselor and I am so happy to be part of the team at Montgomery County Counseling Center.
+I’m Emily Francis, a licensed clinical professional counselor and I am so happy to be part of the team at Montgomery County Counseling Center.

 I have a passion for authenticity and the power of relationships to create healing.
 This work starts with our relationship to ourselves and then extends to how we relate with others.
 My work involves supporting clients to honor and integrate their thoughts, feelings, experiences, and values, while also validating the challenges they face.
 As such, my approach to therapy is affirming, client-centered, and strengths-focused.
 And at the same time, I take a practical interest in my clients’ day-to-day challenges and engage in active problem-solving.
 From a place of acceptance and integration, clients are empowered to accomplish their goals and build the life and relationships they want!